 The predominant symptom of UC is diarrhea which is usually associated with blood in the stool.
 Bowel movements are frequent but small in volume as a result of rectal inflammation.
 Other symptoms include fever and pain, which may be in either the lower quadrant or rectum.
 Systemic features, including fever, malaise, and weight loss are more common if a greater portion of the colon is affected.
 Elderly patients often complain of constipation rather than diarrhea because rectal spasm prevents passage of stool.
 The initial attack of UC may be fulminant with bloody diarrhea, but the disease more commonly begins indolently, with non-bloody diarrhea progressing to bloody diarrhea.
 Ulcerative colitis can present initially with any extent of anatomic involvement ranging from disease confined to the rectum to pancolitis.
 Most commonly, UC follows a chronic intermittent course with long periods of quiescence interspersed with acute attacks lasting weeks to months.
 However, a significant percentage of patients suffer a chronic continuous course.
+11

-Aminosalicylates are the cornerstone of treatment for mild to moderate active UC with extension proximal to the sigmoid colon.10 The agents achieve high luminal concentrations of the active component, 5-aminosalicylic acid (5-ASA, mesalamine), while minimizing adverse events due to systemic absorption.
+Aminosalicylates are the cornerstone of treatment for mild to moderate active UC with extension proximal to the sigmoid colon.12 The agents achieve high luminal concentrations of the active component, 5-aminosalicylic acid (5-ASA, mesalamine), while minimizing adverse events due to systemic absorption.
 Several aminosalicylates are available and differ only in mode of distribution throughout the small intestine and colon.

 For active ulcerative proctitis, an effective and rapid acting approach is nightly administration of mesalamine retention enemas or suppositories, often supplemented with an oral aminosalicylate.
 Corticosteroid enemas can also be used.
-Another approach to proctitis is administration of an oral aminosalicylate alone, although therapeutic response may not be evident for three to four weeks.11 increased with UC and achieving remission is critical in order to lower a patient's lifetime risk.
+Another approach to proctitis is administration of an oral aminosalicylate alone, although therapeutic response may not be evident for three to four weeks.13

+In 2007, the American Academy of Family Physicians (AAFP) released guidelines for the diagnosis and treatment of UC.
+The guidelines state that the incidence of colon cancer is increased with UC and achieving remission is critical in order to lower a patient's lifetime risk.
 According to the AAFP guidelines, 5-ASA (mesalamine) via enema or suppository is first-line for patients with isolated proctosigmoid disease; oral 5-ASA should not be used in these patients.
 In patients with greater colonic involvement, first-line therapy should include oral mesalamine and oral corticosteroids to maintain remission.
 To prevent relapse of the disease, patients with UC may be given nonpathogenic E. coli instead of 5-ASA.
-Symptoms refractory to oral mesalamine or oral corticosteroids may be treated with azathioprine or infliximab (Remicade[®]).
-12
+Symptoms refractory to oral mesalamine or oral corticosteroids may be treated with azathioprine or infliximab (Remicade[®]).14